yasasn86/ng5-breadcrumb/README.md

 # ng2-breadcrumb
-This component generates a breadcrumb trail as you navigate to child paths using the @angular/router.
-Each new route & router-outlet is treated as an endpoint, that shows up as a new level in the breadcrumb trail.
-Its also possible to create a conceptual parent child hierarchy with just sibling routes, using the '%' char when defining a route path.
+This component generates a breadcrumb trail, as you navigate to child routes using the @angular/router.
+It interprets the browser URL of a navigate request, in the same way the component router does to match a path to a specific component, to build up a hierarchy of available parent/child routes for that destination.
-For example the below Routes uses a single router-outlet, but will be 3 levels deep in the breadcrumb trail:

-	@Routes([
-		{ path: '/comp1', component: Component1},
-		{ path: '/comp1%comp2', component: Component2},
-		{ path: '/comp1%comp2%comp3', component: Component3}
-	])
+So given a navigation request to a url '/comp1/comp2/comp3', a breadcrumb trail with 3 levels will be generated.
+Each level includes all the elements from the previous level along with the next child.
+Thus the above url request will result in the following 3 levels being generated: '/comp1', '/comp1/comp2', '/comp1/comp2/comp3'.

-Theres a breadcrumbService that allows you to add friendly names for each of your apps route paths (the friendly name will ultimately show up in the breadcrumb trail):
+Theres a breadcrumbService that allows you to add friendly names for each of your app's available routes.
+This friendly name will show up in the breadcrumb trail for each matching level, otherwise it will show the full url fragment.

+Below is an example of how to use the breadcrumbService, to give friendly names to the 3 levels availbe in the example app.

 	constructor(private breadcrumbService: BreadcrumbService) {
 		breadcrumbService.addFriendlyNameForRoute('/comp1', 'Comp 1');
-		breadcrumbService.addFriendlyNameForRoute('/comp1%comp2', 'Comp 2');
+		breadcrumbService.addFriendlyNameForRoute('/comp1/comp2', 'Comp 2');
-		breadcrumbService.addFriendlyNameForRoute('/comp1%comp2%comp3', 'Comp 3');
+		breadcrumbService.addFriendlyNameForRoute('/comp1/comp2/comp3', 'Comp 3');
 	}

-For a live example see: https://embed.plnkr.co/H0C1rL2oEM2Bu4XYJNEO/
+For a live example see: http://plnkr.co/BO2ruqRzNeu5BsZqCYtW

 ## Dependencies
 Requires bootstrap.css (v 3.x.x) for styling of some elements (although the component is fully functional without it).